The 2024-25 Endangered Instruments Program has openings.

 Please forward all inquiries to Rosina@vyo.org

-The VYOA’s Endangered Instruments Program (EIP) is a subsidized private lesson program that encourages students to play those instruments that are typically difficult to recruit for orchestras (oboe, bassoon, French horn, trombone, tuba, and string bass).
-EIP is open to new students who are not taking private lessons or to VYOA students interested in playing one of these instruments in our orchestras.
+The VYOA’s Endangered Instruments Program (EIP) is a subsidized private lesson program that encourages students to play those instruments that are typically difficult to recruit for orchestras (oboe, bassoon, French horn, tuba, and string bass).
+EIP is open to new students in grades 6-9 who are not taking private lessons or to VYOA students interested in playing one of these instruments in our orchestras.
+Due to the limited numbers of openings, admission must be preapproved by VYOA staff.

 Qualifying students receive 28 subsidized lessons annually (September–June) and may participate up to three years.
 EIP teachers will place students in 30, 45, or 60 minute lessons (only first year students are eligible for 30 minute lessons).